ClojureBridgeLondon/community-docs/docs/curriculum/who-am-i.md

 ;; {:bicycle ["wheels" "frame" "handlbars"]}
 ~~~

+### Exercise: Making a meal of it

+Lets create a collection that represents a meal as an example of a more complex thing.

 Imagine our meal is made up of a starter, main course and dessert.
 How could we represent that?

 ~~~klipse
 {}
 ~~~

 Now we want to define what makes up each part of the meal.
-So how do we show what we have for the starter, main course and dessert?
+So how do we define what we have for the starter (eg. soup, bread), main course (eg. fish and chips) and dessert (eg. cheese & wine)?

 ~~~klipse
 {}